 Apple is notorious for having exceedingly long turnaround times for repairs it performs, and it's not unheard of for people to wait for hours on end while their device gets serviced.
 Thankfully, Apple has implemented a change to the way it performs diagnostics and repair which is sure to reduce turnaround times significantly.

 In the past, Apple and Apple authorized service centers needed bulky electronic equipment to perform diagnostics on newly-repaired iPhones to check for full functionality before returning them to customers.
-3D Touch (available on the iPhone 6S on up, minus the iPhone XR), in particular, relied on the calibration hardware to ensure it worked perfectly, which resulted in longer repair times.
+3D Touch (available on the iPhone 6S on up, minus the iPhone XR, 11, 11 Pro and 11 Pro Max), in particular, relied on the calibration hardware to ensure it worked perfectly, which resulted in longer repair times.

 Fortunately, Apple has ditched the expensive hardware its depended on for all these years for a more streamlined software-based diagnostic tool to properly calibrate sensitive components like Touch ID and will not only bring down prices but also streamline repairs for faster turnaround times.
 According to iMore, Apple recently made an official announcement to its service centers stating: